-They can choose to start their leave after the date of the child’s birth (whether this is earlier or later than expected), or from a chosen date.
+Eligible employees can decide to start their paternity leave after the date of the child’s birth (whether this is earlier or later than expected), or from a chosen date.

 To be eligible for paternity leave and pay, employees must have or expect to have responsibility for the child’s upbringing, be the biological father of the child or the mother’s husband or partner, and have worked continuously for their employer for 26 weeks leading into the 15th week before the baby is due.